More than 100 Japan flights cancelled due to heavy snow | Business

 More than 100 Japan flights cancelled due to heavy snow

-(0400 GMT), affecting about 5,100 passengers, said Yutaka Kitahara, the company's operations director.
-"As the weather situation in northeastern Japan remains unstable, there could be more cancellations to come," Kitahara said.
-Japan Airlines Co had cancelled 35 flights as of 10 a.m.
-(0100 GMT), affecting 1,810 passengers, a representative with the airline's operations division said.
+(0700 GMT), affecting about 5,100 passengers, said Hiroaki Hayakawa, an operations director for the airline.
+Japan Airlines Co had cancelled 49 flights as of 4 p.m.
+(0700 GMT), affecting 2,460 passengers, a representative with the airline's operations division said.

 - Country: